 The regulations only provide for substitution therapy and antiretroviral therapy for persons who received such services before being admitted to the police custody.
 Each detainee is legally entitled to receive free ART therapy and must notify the need on time during the registration of another temporary detention facility.
-The officer in charge must make a journal posylennya mizhvidom choho-rea huvannya-u-sferi-vyyavlennya-ta-popered zhennya-porushen-prav-lyude j-schozhyvut-z-vil/ entry and inform the management of the isolation ward and the nearest medical institution of the need to consult an infectious disease physician.
+The officer in charge must make a journal entry and inform the management of the isolation ward and the nearest medical institution of the need to consult an infectious disease physician.